asmasonomics/asmasonomics.github.io/courses/2026-11-20_Genomics3_Workshop5_scRNAseq.markdown

 OK.
 You should now be set for the workshop.
 Let's get started!
 <br/><br/>
 <details>
-   <summary>What to do if you don't or can't work in G/N/169.</summary>
+   <summary>What to do if you don't or can't work on campus.</summary>
    <br/>
-   The <b>best</b> option is to work in G/N/169.
+   The <b>best</b> option is to work on a University-managed dual boot machine.
 But if this isn't possible you <i>can</i> complete the work using RStudio on your own machine (or a University Windows one).
 You would need to install all R libraries and their dependencies yourself, dealing with any R version issues or differences yourself.
 I have provided <b>zero</b> support for this option beyond the tips below.<br/>
    Check if the library is already on your machine (<i>e.g.</i> tidyverse may be there already), but if not, use: <code>install.packages("tidyverse", dependencies=TRUE)</code><br/>
-   <code>fgsea</code> may not work on Windows (the line of code should run in about 10 seconds - longer than a minute and it isn't working).
-You could try <code>enrichplot</code> and <code>clusterProfiler</code> instead.
+   To use <code>fgsea</code> on Windows you need to install/load the <code>BiocParallel</code> library or you could try <code>enrichplot</code> and <code>clusterProfiler</code> instead.
 For this you need to install <code>BiocManager</code> in the normal way, and then use:<br/>
    <code>BiocManager::install(c("clusterProfiler", "enrichplot", "org.Hs.eg.db"), dependencies=TRUE)</code>. <a href="https://learn.gencore.bio.nyu.edu/rna-seq-analysis/gene-set-enrichment-analysis/">This is quite a good tutorial for how to use these packages.</a> Complicated?
-Definitely more than using G/N/169...<br/><br/>
+Definitely more than using the uni machines...<br/><br/>
    <a href="https://drive.google.com/drive/folders/1Dfx0B49xX_sQfXrrYGLkaTkMNdGzCLS8?usp=drive_link">The workshop material can be downloaded here.</a><br/><br/>
-   I have now managed to get this working on teaching0 - but you would need to do all the R work at the command line.
+   I also have this working on teaching0 - but you would need to do all the R work at the command line.
 There is no RStudio functionality on teaching0.
 For the libraries you should use <code>.libPaths("/shared/biology/bioldata1/bl-00087h/data/singlecell_rnaseq_data/R_4.3.3_teaching0")</code><br/>
    You would need to follow the workshop, but all at the command line.
 You would need to save each plot using a command line <code>ggsave("res005_UMAP.png")</code>ad then use WinSCP/FileZilla/<code>ftp</code> to download and look at it.
-Again, more complicated than completing the material in G/N/169 if you can get there.<br/>
+Again, more complicated than completing the material on a dual boot.
+Remember, <a href="https://www.york.ac.uk/it-services/tools/computers-printing-equipment/computer-labs/#bookings">there are multiple options across campus, and you can check availability</a>.<br/>
 </details>
 </p>
 <br/>